xlite-dev/LeetCUDA/README.md

 |SDPA(EFFICIENT ATTENTION)|(1,48,8192,512)|16 TFLOPS|58 TFLOPS|85 TFLOPS|
 |mma(split-q+tiling-qk+stage2)|(1,48,8192,512)|**23 TFLOPS**|**81 TFLOPS**|**120 TFLOPS**|

 The `Split KV` and `Split Q` implementations have been carried out in [flash-attention-mma⚡️⚡️](./kernels/flash-attn) for performance comparison.
-The `Split KV` method, which involves splitting all QKV across MMA (Warps), is slower than `Split Q` policy, which splitting Q across MMA(Warps) and keep access KV for all MMA(Warps).
+The `Split KV` method, which involves splitting all QKV across MMA (Warps), is slower than `Split Q` method, which splitting Q across MMA(Warps) and keep access KV for all MMA(Warps).

 - 📚 Split KV (Basic, FlashAttention-1)
 <div id="mma-split-kv"></div>